 No shortage of study resources

-In addition to study materials supplied directly by the certification agencies, there are many other resources that offer preparation and training for the certification exams such as ASTM, the National Highway Institute, state Departments of Transportation, Regional Certification Programs, a state college Engineering School and more (see chart at the end of this blog).
-As stated above, we will post a series of blogs related to a specific area in construction materials testing, starting with concrete.
+In addition to study materials supplied directly by the certification agencies, many other resources offer preparation and training for the certification exams.
+See the resource table at the end of this article for direct links to useful training materials.
+ASTM, AASHTO, Federal Highway Administration, State Departments of Transportation and various trade associations are already sources of information a specific area in construction materials testing, starting with concrete.

 There is a difference between certificate and certificationIt's important to understand that earning a certificate of completion for attending a seminar or workshop is not the same as preparing for, taking and passing an industry-required examination for a specific construction industry technician certification.
 However, that workshop can help in preparation for the certification exam.

 Levels of certification and requirements to achieve themThis can be confusing as there are many different technician levels and qualification parameters that can vary within the various testing agencies.
 For instance, those who hold an existing certification in certain specialties from the American Concrete Institute (ACI) may be exempt from having to repeat testing and work element requirements when taking an examination with the National Institute for Certification in Engineering Technologies® (NICET).
-Testing agencies offer concise and useful information on their websites regarding the process, preparation and criteria to achieve the various certifications available, which lessens the confusion.
-This will be explored further throughout this blog series.
+Testing agencies offer concise and useful information on their websites regarding the process, preparation, and criteria to achieve the various certifications available, which lessens the confusion.

-Work experience credentials must document experience, knowledge and competencyCertification testing programs that account for work experience require documentation and substantiation of the applicant's job-related knowledge and experience.
+Work experience credentials must document experience, knowledge and competencyCertification testing programs that account for work experience require documentation and substantiation of the applicant's job-related knowledge and experiences.
 Individuals seeking a higher-level certification, which is generally a more demanding process, will find this especially true.
-These programs are often more broad-based and their scope encompasses more than just a few specific test procedures.
+These programs are often broader and their scope encompasses more than just a few specific test procedures.
 Some NICET programs operate on this basis.

-Understand the exam structureIs the test written or hands-on performance-based - or a combination of both?
+Understand the exam structureIs the test a written assessment, is it hands-on performance-based - or a combination of both?
 Do preparation materials include a practice test?
 What is considered passing or failing - and how soon can the exam be retaken if you don't earn a passing grade on the written exam?
 Most likely, you will need to retake the entire examination, not just the portion failed.

 |American Concrete Institute Certifications||Exams for ACI concrete certifications, exam preparation & study materials|